 ZINSCO is born

 In the 1920’s, a man by the name of Emile Zinsmeyer was working for Frank Adam Electric, heading up their West Coast sales.
 He used his earnings to buy stock in the company in 1929, and then founded a company named “The Zinsmeyer Company”.
 They manufactured electrical circuit breakers and distribution panels.
 In the early 1940’s, Zinsmeyer’s youngest son, Martin, took over the family business and renamed the company “ZINSCO Electric”.
 However, by 1973 the company was sold to GTE-Sylvania who continued to manufacture that original design under the name ZINSCO.
-For many years, Sylvania made these items until the product was discontinued due to many hazards associated with the circuit breakers.
+For many years, Sylvania made these items until the product was discontinued due to the many hazards associated with these circuit breakers.
 The company – and designs – have been sold and bought a few times since, despite hazards known for both the ZINSCO panel and its’ circuit breakers.